How cancer and treatment might affect travelling

 To visit some countries you will need vaccinations before you leave.
 If you are having certain cancer drugs or have a weakened immune system, you may not be able to have certain vaccinations.
 Check with your doctor before you have any.
 There is information about vaccinations on our page about travelling abroad.

 If you are taking any medicines, you should plan how much you need to take with you and get those prescriptions before you go.
 If you are taking any controlled drugs, such as morphine based painkillers, you may need to make special arrangements.
 There is more about this on our page about taking medicines abroad.
+It may be helpful to take a copy of your prescription with you in case you lose your medicines and need to replace them while you are away.

 If you need oxygen during the day or at night, you will need to make arrangements for a supply where you are staying.
 You also need to consider if you will need oxygen for your journey to and from your holiday destination.
 There is a separate page about having oxygen on holiday that tells you how to organise this.